-- Aroma: the smell or odor that comes from different plants, animals, and objects.
-Sometimes you will hear the words fragrance and scent used in place of aroma.
+Aroma: a smell or odor; sometimes you will hear the words fragrance and scent used in place of aroma.

 Okay, so he's not your typical movie director.
 He doesn't work with the usual actors.
 The locations of his films are, well, a bit dull.
 The fact is his work is not likely to come to a theater in your neighborhood anytime in the future.
 In spite of these shortcomings there is a buzz about his work.

 For more than twenty years, making bee movies has been a part of the research work of professor Brian Smith.
 Capturing the actions of his actors that can beat their wings 200 times a second has required not only a movie camera, but also cameras that can capture the high speed communication skills of his bee actors.

 Well, think about it this way, you can blink your eyes about 5 times a second.
 That makes the beating wings of a honeybee 40 times faster than a blink of an eye.

 Keep in mind that bees do a lot of communicating by touch and the sense of vibration.
 They have to be able to do this since the inside of their beehive is very dark and full of lots and lots of bees.
 Navigating the inside of this small city takes some pretty amazing sensory skills.

 It’s these bee sensory skills that professor Smith is interested in learning about.
 In particular, he wants to understand how bees use their sense of smell and sight to navigate in their environment.
 He also spends time communicating with bees directly.
 Since bees and humans do not have a common language, he spends his time experimenting with different ways that he can train bees.
 By training them, he learns how bees learn and in a way he is also able to talk to bees.